jcrivard/opencruise/README.md

 * Windows - no testing on this platform, but IE11+, Chrome, or Firefox should work.

 ###Email Download:
-To download via email, the account settings for the email will need to be changed to allow
+To download via email (Gmail), the account settings for the email will need to be changed to allow
 "less secure apps to access your account".
 See: https://support.google.com/accounts/answer/6010255 for instructions.

 ###Offline Use:
 Opencruise works offline (i.e. airplane mode) in remote areas where network access is unavailable.
-It's primary purpose is to collect forest inventory data, but the software could easily be configured to collect regeneration, down dead wood, or other plot level items.
-Use of the application requires that the user have some knowledge of forest inventory procedures (point/plot sampling, tree identification, diameter/height measurements, etc...).

 ###Data Collected:
+The primary purpose of Opencruise is to collect forest inventory data, but the software could easily be configured to collect regeneration, down dead wood, or other plot level items.
+Use of the application requires that the user have some knowledge of forest inventory procedures (point/plot sampling, tree identification, diameter/height measurements, etc...).
 The default version allows for 4 data variables to be collected per "sample unit", which is generally a tree.
 Users are free to configure the field names/default values globally via the "Config" button or for each cruise/job via the "Flds" button.